 A well designed survey is the key to attracting responses, as unlike quizzes, there's not as much of a novelty to a survey for your visitors.
 Make sure to use a survey tool to draw the best possible performance out of your surveys.

-Although colorful quizzes often go viral, luck must be helped.
-In exchange for filling in any form, offer a user a small gift.
-It can be a discount or free educational material – anything that will make a visitor find it worthwhile to cooperate with you.
+Although colourful quizzes often go viral, luck must be helped.
+In exchange for filling in any form, offer users a reward.
+It can be a discount or free educational material – anything that will make it worthwhile for a visitor to cooperate with you.

 First of all, saving.
 The main effort is related to design and implementation.
 You save time, money and paper through online distribution.
-Besides, through visual and informative elements, you can make solving such a quiz a pleasant experience for a lead.
-In addition, you can be sure that the user won't be overwhelmed by the experience which is often the case with a phone call.
+Besides, through design tools and informative elements, you can make solving such a quiz a pleasant experience for the people filling them out.

-Quizzes and surveys can appear to be tricky tech.
-Since they both require advanced functionality like scoring, validation and response-based logic in order to interact with your users effectively, they're generally not the easiest of things to create - even if you are a coder.
+Quizzes and surveys can appear to be tricky .
+Since they both require advanced functionality like scoring, validation and response-based logic in order to interact with your users effectively, they're generally not the easiest of things to create - even if you're a coder.

-However, tools like Paperform make it easier than ever to create quizzes and surveys that can handle complicated custom functionality while still being easy to create, for anyone.
+However, tools like Paperform make it easier than ever to create quizzes and surveys that can handle complicated custom functionality while still being easy to create.
 Get started with a quiz template or make your own from scratch - either way, you can create a sophisticated quiz in a matter of minutes.

 Take care of the secure in-flow of useful lead data.
 Encourage users to provide details about themselves and make sure they’re a positive experience.
-People are different, so it is worth thinking about what can be truly valuable for your target group.
-For some it may be a discount, for others – your high-quality free content.
-There are many possibilities.
+People are different, so it's worth thinking about what can be truly valuable for your target group.